p-willyams/p-willyams/README.md

-## Data Analyst
+## Data Scientist

 Computer Science student at Centro Universitário Uniesp.
-Passionate about Data Analysis and currently learning Data Science and Machine Learning.
+Passionate about Data Science and Machine Learning.
 Interested in transforming data into practical insights and supporting strategic decisions.

 ---